Advertisement

 Some parents — like Summers and Byrne — have taken it upon themselves to improve the system for everyone, not just their own children.

-For months, Byrne has lobbied the district to institute extended day and extended year options to Special Start.
-Most families whose children don’t have special educational needs have extended day and year options.
+For months, Byrne has lobbied the city to institute extended day and extended year options to Special Start.
+The city’s brand-new universal preschool program, which now manages Special Start, offers extended day and year options to most families whose children don’t have special educational needs

 Though she knows that nothing will change while her child remains in preschool, she said she is fighting for future parents who may find themselves in a similar position.